-- 3-8 (1) After investigating a complaint, the Executive Director must take no further action if the Executive Director is satisfied that the complaint - (a) is not valid or its validity cannot be proven, or - (b) does not disclose conduct serious enough to warrant further action. - (2) The Executive Director may take no further action on a complaint if the Executive Director is satisfied that the matter giving rise to the complaint has been resolved. - (3) Unless subrule (1) applies or the Executive Director takes no further action under subrule (2), the Executive Director must refer the complaint to the Practice Standards Committee or to the Discipline Committee.

-- (4) Despite subrule (3), the Executive Director may refer a complaint to the chair of the Discipline Committee if the complaint concerns only allegations that the lawyer has done one or more of the following: - (a) breached a rule; - (b) breached an undertaking given to the Society; - (c) failed to respond to a communication from the Society; - (d) breached an order made under the Act or these rules.
+- 3-8 (1) After investigating a complaint, the Executive Director must take no further action if the Executive Director is satisfied that the complaint - (a) is not valid or its validity cannot be proven, or - (b) does not disclose conduct serious enough to warrant further action. - (2) The Executive Director may take no further action under this division on a complaint if the Executive Director is satisfied that the matter giving rise to the complaint has been resolved. - (2.1) Subject to Rule 3-9.9 [Referral to complaint investigation process], the Executive Director must take no further action under this division on a complaint if the Executive Director has proceeded on the complaint under Division 1.01 [Health issues]. - (3) Unless subrule (1) or (2.1) applies or the Executive Director takes no further action under subrule (2), the Executive Director must - (a) refer the complaint to the Practice Standards Committee, - (b) refer the complaint to the Discipline Committee, or - (c) impose an administrative penalty under Part 4, Division 6 [Administrative penalty]. - (4) Despite subrule (3), the Executive Director may refer a complaint to the chair of the Discipline Committee if the complaint concerns only allegations that the lawyer has done one or more of the following: - (a) breached a rule; - (b) breached an undertaking given to the Society; - (c) failed to respond to a communication from the Society; - (d) breached an order made under the Act or these rules.